Boeing Air India Dreamliners grounded by bureaucracy

-NEW DELHI (Reuters) - Three of Boeing’s cutting-edge 787 Dreamliners painted in Air India colours are parked in South Carolina, waiting for the ailing state carrier to pay for them and take possession.
+NEW DELHI, July 11 (Reuters) - Three of Boeing’s cutting-edge 787 Dreamliners painted in Air India colours are parked in South Carolina, waiting for the ailing state carrier to pay for them and take possession.

 The 787, which promises to help modernise Air India’s ageing fleet, has instead been a source of several headaches for the money-losing carrier.